sigedu-org/website/_pages/home.md

 ## BEA 2022

-The [2022 NAACL Workshop on Innovative Use of NLP for Building Educational Applications](/bea/2022) will be held in Seattle, Washington on Friday, July 15, 2022.
+The [2022 NAACL Workshop on Innovative Use of NLP for Building Educational Applications](/bea/2022) was held in Seattle, Washington on Friday, July 15, 2022.

 <h3>Organizers</h3>